hecko-yes/hecko.my.to/on-ai-art/index.md

 <details>
 <summary markdown="span">this one's extra crisis-of-faith so beware</summary>
-people do find it useful, e.g. simon willison uses it for [little side projects](https://simonwillison.net/2024/Jul/14/pycon/#pycon-2024.043.jpeg) that wouldn't be worth an hour of unfun documentation hunting who am i to deny them it? just because i personally didn't feel like advancing? just because i want to feel useful?
+people do find it useful, e.g. simon willison uses it for [little side projects](https://simonwillison.net/2024/Jul/14/pycon/#pycon-2024.043.jpeg) that wouldn't be worth an hour of unfun documentation hunting<br>
+who am i to deny them it? just because i personally didn't feel like advancing? just because i want to feel useful?

-[one person's craft is another's chore](#one-person's-craft-is-another's-chore), so let the crafters craft and the chore·ers automate! and if they can't take joy in the act of creation and feel like they need to "matter" or "be the best", well that's on them i mean heck i still would like someone to just tell me what the deal is with my gender, even though that's typically a journey one's meant to go on (personally i don't know where to even start)
+[one person's craft is another's chore](#one-person's-craft-is-another's-chore), so let the crafters craft and the chore·ers automate!<br>
+and if they can't take joy in the act of creation and feel like they need to "matter" or "be the best", well that's on them<br>
+i mean heck i still would like someone to just tell me what the deal is with my gender, even though that's typically a journey one's meant to go on (personally i don't know where to even start)

-sure, [a better world](#the-world-i-wish-we-had) would have less or no need for generative models, but we live in a society and many people don't have the time or motivation to learn to draw but want things drawn regardless image generation gives them that, in the most practical way for this world
+sure, [a better world](#the-world-i-wish-we-had) would have less or no need for generative models, but we live in a society and many people don't have the time or motivation to learn to draw but want things drawn regardless<br>
+image generation gives them that, in the most practical way for this world

-we've been overdue for the Next Big Thing anyway what's the last truly new and broadly impactful technology? maybe smartphones but those are just small computers, so probably the internet which was ages ago the computer made copying trivial and that was largely good imo, maybe generative models making creation trivial could be good too
+we've been overdue for the Next Big Thing anyway<br>
+what's the last truly new and broadly impactful technology? maybe smartphones but those are just small computers, so probably the internet which was ages ago<br>
+the computer made copying trivial and that was largely good imo, maybe generative models making creation trivial could be good too
 </details>